 The Task Force Safety Officer - Instructor Led Training (ILT) course is designed to provide Urban Search and Rescue (US&R) Task Force personnel with the knowledge, skills, and abilities necessary to perform the duties of a Task Force Safety Officer (TFSO) on one a US&R task force.
 Upon completion of the course, participants will be able to successfully perform the position of TFSO on a US&R task force.

 The Task Force Safety Officer - Instructor Led Training (ILT) course is 25 hours of face-to-face training.
 Prior to attending this face-to-face training course, students must successfully complete the Task Force Safety Officer - Computer Based Training (CBT) course (course code: 9P7230) that is 6 hours.

-Each student must successfully complete the Computer-Based Training (CBT) component of the Task Force Safety Officer course (Course Code: 9P7230) via the TEEX eCampus Learning Management System prior to attending this three day instructor-led practical exercise driven portion of the course.
+Each student must successfully complete the Task Force Safety Officer CBT component (Course Code: 9P7230) via the TEEX eCampus Learning Management System prior to attending this course.

 Members of FEMA US&R Task Forces should complete the exact same CBT course (Course Code: 9P7130) at http://www.esf9training.org which is a Learning Management System created by TEEX for